Where can you see the furniture in person? Do we have a store near you?

-Online orders shipped directly to the home from the factory are billed at 100% up front via this website’s shopping cart.
+Payment: Online orders shipped directly to the home from the factory are billed at 100% up front via this website’s shopping cart.
 We will contact you after receiving your order to confirm order details and product availability.
 We may need to calculate shipping offline and bill separately.

 In-store, telephone and email orders within our local delivery area: